ASmellyCat/ActiveContour/README.md

 Active contour techniques for image segmentation

 ## Introduction
 In the rapidly evolving field of image processing, the ability to accurately segment and represent images is of paramount importance.
 With a plethora of images available for analysis, selecting the right parameters for processing becomes a nuanced task that can significantly influence the outcomes.
-This report presents the outcomes of applying active contour techniques for image segmentation and details the optimal parameters for a range of images.
+This document presents the outcomes of applying active contour techniques for image segmentation and details the optimal parameters for a range of images.

 Our objectives, as outlined, are twofold: